Do Not Speak to Oakland Police Without an Attorney

 - Demonstrate good behavior after conviction.

 If granted, expungement can improve employment opportunities and restore some rights.
 However, it does not remove the requirement to register as a sex offender.
-A criminal defense attorney can assess whether expungement is an option based on the case details.
+An experienced Oakland criminal defense attorney can assess whether expungement is an option through the Alameda County Superior Court based on the specific details of your case.